I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

 Later I worked for music retailer HMV in Middlesbrough and Leeds.
 At the same time, I began writing for the north-east nightlife and listings magazine The Crack and wrote publicity material for The Arena nightclub and live music venue in Middlesbrough.

-In 1999, I retrained as a newspaper reporter in Darlington, influenced by my friends working in newspapers including the Evening Gazette in Middlesbrough, The Northern Echo, The Journal in Newcastle and for Bradford & District Newspapers.
+In 1999, I left HMV and retrained as a newspaper reporter in Darlington, influenced by my friends working in newspapers including the Evening Gazette in Middlesbrough, The Northern Echo, The Journal in Newcastle and for Bradford & District Newspapers.

 My first job as a newspaper reporter was at the weekly Hexham Courant in Northumberland, which I loved.
 Later I joined the Darlington & Stockton Times, where I became Cleveland reporter covering my home district including Stockton-on-Tees, Middlesbrough, Darlington and smaller towns and villages across the Cleveland, North Yorkshire and south Durham region.
 That was another job that I loved and I was really proud to become a D&S Times reporter.